Skip to content

 Handling actions

-Relative endpoints are supported, so given a current URL of "https://www.example.com/some/path":
+Relative endpoints are supported.
+Given a current URL of "https://www.example.com/some/path":

-• "list-todo" or "./list-todo" will both resolve to "https://www.example.com/some/path/list-todo/"
+• "list-todo" or "./list-todo" → "https://www.example.com/some/path/list-todo/"

-• "../list-todo" will resolve to "https://www.example.com/some/list-todo/"
+• "../list-todo" → "https://www.example.com/some/list-todo/"

-• "/list-todo" will resolve to "https://www.example.com/list-todo/"
+• "/list-todo" → "https://www.example.com/list-todo/"

 Attributes

-1. on subscribes the element to a single action, initiated by any element, including the current one
+1. on subscribes the element to a single action initiated by any element, including the current one.

-2. reset also subscribes the element to a single action, initiated by any element, including the current one, but is used specifically for resetting the current element (like a form or a form field, but really any element that has a reset method with the following signature: () => void); resets are immediate and are not affected by debounce and throttle
+2. reset subscribes the element to a single action initiated by any element, including the current one, but is used specifically for resetting the current element (such as a form, form field, or any element that has a reset method with the signature () => void).
+Resets are immediate and are not affected by debounce or throttle.

-• pushState will call the same method of the history api
+• pushState — will call the same method of the History API

-• replaceState will call the same method of the history api
+• replaceState — will call the same method of the History API

 6. name and value can be used on any element, not just on form fields